codechefvitbhopal/Resource-Buffer/README.md

   <li> <strong>Q)</strong> I know nothing about GitHub or coding in general.
 Will I be able to power through?<br><strong>A)</strong> Well, for sure!
 This series is exclusively aimed at the newbies, but ofcourse participation of all programmers is highly encouraged.
 To learn more about GitHub, you can tune into <a href="https://youtu.be/iv8rSLsi1xo" target="blank"> this </a> video.</li>
   </ul>
   <p> Now, if you're still unclear as to how to go about it, we have a video specifically created for our dear coders!
 Check it out <a href="" target="blank"> here.</a>
-  <p> If you are still having issues with accessing the material, <a href="https://github.com/codechefvitbhopal/Resource-Buffer/tree/main/Week%201:%20Coding%20Fundamentals" target="blank">here</a> is a link to the folder of the 1st week's resources, <a href="https://github.com/codechefvitbhopal/Resource-Buffer/tree/main/Week%201:%20Coding%20Fundamentals/ProblemSet" target="blank"> this </a> one will direct you to the problem set and finally you can upload your answers <a href="https://github.com/codechefvitbhopal/Resource-Buffer/tree/main/Week%201:%20Coding%20Fundamentals/ProblemSet/General%20Solutions" target="blank"> here.</a> Hurray!
+  <p> If you are still having issues with accessing the material,
+    Link to Week 1 - <a href="https://github.com/codechefvitbhopal/Resource-Buffer/tree/main/Week%201:%20Coding%20Fundamentals" target="blank">here</a> is a link to the folder of the 1st week's resources,
+    <a href="https://github.com/codechefvitbhopal/Resource-Buffer/tree/main/Week%201:%20Coding%20Fundamentals/ProblemSet" target="blank"> this </a> one will direct you to the problem set and finally you can upload your answers
+    <a href="https://github.com/codechefvitbhopal/Resource-Buffer/tree/main/Week%201:%20Coding%20Fundamentals/ProblemSet/General%20Solutions" target="blank"> here.</a> Hurray!
 But no kitkat break for you! </p>
 <h3 align="center"> Finally, all the very best to everyone!
 Remember you never lose, you only learn.
 So, learn, code and repeat!</h3>